 Sinus surgery is a surgical procedure that helps to enlarge the sinus openings.

-The sinuses have natural windows to allow mucus to drain out of the sinuses.
-The surgeon will look for these windows.
-Using small tools, the surgeon can then enlarge these windows.
+The sinuses have little windows to allow air to circulate and mucus to drain.
+The surgeon will look for these windows and make them bigger.

 This type of surgery is done through the inside of the nostrils using a tool called an endoscope.
 This avoids the need for incisions or scars on the outside of the face.
 The scope and other tools are inserted into the nostrils to perform surgery.